Salmoon8/Salmoon8/README.md

 ### Hi, I'm Mohamed Hashem 👋

-I'm a senior biomedical engineering student with a passion for leveraging technology to advance healthcare.
+I'm a senior biomedical engineering student.
 Currently fascinated by medical image analysis and the application of AI in the medical field.

 ## 🌐 About Me